TorchofFire/twitch_bot/public/README.txt

 2. Get an oauth password https://twitchapps.com/tmi/

-3. Rename the `settings.json.example` file to `settings.json`

-4. Edit the `settings.json` file to include your oauth, nick, channel, and prefix.
+3. Edit the `settings.json` file to include your oauth, nick, channel, and prefix.

  - The channel is the channel name, not the whole url.
 Example:
  ❌ ~~https://www.twitch.tv/torch_of_fire~~